Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Constellation Design and Transfer Problems

-One special feature of AP is that the problem satisfies Theorem~\ref{thm:hk}.
-That is, the constraint matrix of AP (also known as the incidence matrix of a bipartite graph) is totally unimodular and the right-hand vector is integral; hence, the extreme points of the corresponding polytope are integral.
-We say that such a problem possesses the \textit{integrality property}.
-Consequently, the problem can be efficiently solved as a linear program (e.g., the simplex or the interior-point methods) by relaxing the integrality constraints, also known as the linear programming relaxation, and yet obtain integral optimal solutions.
-Many other specialized algorithms are also available such as the polynomial-time Hungarian algorithm \cite{kuhn1955} (also known as the Kuhn-Munkres algorithm; the asymptotic complexity known to be $\mathcal{O}(m^3)$ for a square $m\times m$ matrix) or the auction algorithm (a pseudopolynomial complexity \cite{Bertsekas1981} and a polynomial complexity with $\epsilon$-scaling \cite{Bertsekas1988}).

-Assignment problem has attracted much attention in the field of satellite constellation reconfiguration research as an optimization model for a constellation transfer problem.
-Introduced in a study by de Weck et al. \cite{deweck2008optimal}, a constellation transfer problem may be intuitively modeled as AP using the following analogy: the satellites as the workers and the orbital slots as the projects; the coefficient $c_{ij}$ as the cost (e.g., the fuel consumption) of transferring satellite $i$ to orbital slot $j$.
-The goal is to find the minimum-cost assignment of $n$ satellites to $m$ orbital slots.
-In this paper, we adopt this transcription of the AP formulation in the modeling of a constellation transfer problem.
-For more information about the particular cost matrix generation used in this paper, refer to Ref.~\cite{vallado2013fundamentals}.

-\section{Constellation Design: Maximum Coverage Problem}
+\subsection{Constellation Design: Maximum Coverage Problem}

-In this section, we introduce an ILP formulation, the maximum coverage problem (MCP), that models the constellation design aspect of the regional coverage constellation reconfiguration problem building upon the constellation-coverage model introduced in Section~\ref{sec:model}.
-This MCP formulation is used as a foundation for the proposed satellite constellation reconfiguration problem formulation, introduced in Section~\ref{sec:integratedmodel}, although MCP itself is not strictly restricted to the context of constellation reconfiguration.
-We then illuminate on some of the interesting properties of this MCP formulation.
+In this subsection, we introduce the Maximum Coverage Problem (MCP), which models the constellation design aspect of a constellation reconfiguration process.
+The MCP is based on the constellation-coverage model presented in Section~\ref{sec:model} and serves as one of two essential components of the proposed RCRP formulation, which will be introduced in Section~\ref{sec:integratedmodel}.
+Additionally, we elucidate some of the interesting properties of this MCP formulation.

-Consider the following problem setting.
-Let $\mathcal{T}$ be the set of time step indices and $\mathcal{J}$ be the set of orbital slot indices.
+Consider a problem setting where $\mathcal{T}$ is the set of time step indices and $\mathcal{J}$ is the set of orbital slot indices.
 Without loss of generality, we consider the problem for a single target point of interest.
-Given a finite time horizon of period $T$, the time-dependent observation reward $\bm{\pi}=(\pi_t\in\mathbb{R}_{\geq0}:t\in\mathcal{T})$ is defined on a target point of interest.
+Given a finite time horizon of period $T$, the time-dependent observation reward $\bm{\pi}=(\pi_t\in\mathbb{R}_{\geq0}:t\in\mathcal{T})$ is defined for a target point of interest.
 The goal is to locate $n$ satellites in $\mathcal{J}$ such that the total observation reward obtained by covering the target point is maximized.